Click here to listen to a reading of this blog:

 I packed travel snacks (as always) such as high-protein bars, nuts, cheese and olives, which always work really well to keep my energy levels stable while travelling.
-I also took my trusty BPA-free water bottle with me, which comes everywhere and helps me stay hydrated the whole trip (and even save money on drinks).
+I also took my trusty BPA and BPS-free water bottle with me, which comes everywhere and helps me stay hydrated the whole trip (and even save money on drinks).

 The thyroid book I took to read on this trip was The Thyroid Hormone Breakthrough by Mary Shomon, which I almost read entirely in just a few days.
-I’ll be sure to add it to my bookstore page and get a review on here as soon as possible, too.
+I’ll be sure to get a review on here as soon as possible, too.